mehulagg/gitlab/doc/development/testing_guide/best_practices.md

 Be careful doing this, as this sacrifices clarity and test independence for performance gains.

-When combining tests, consider using `:aggregate_failures`, so that the full results are available, and not just the first failure.

 ### General guidelines

 - Use a single, top-level `RSpec.describe ClassName` block.